 Use the LiteSpeed Cache for WordPress (LCWP) plugin to efficiently manage how your cache is stored and used.
-This caching plugin uses LiteSpeed server cache to improve site loading time and comes with LiteSpeed exclusive features.
+This caching plugin uses LiteSpeed server cache to improve site loading time and comes with LiteSpeed exclusive optimization features.

 All of Hostinger’s web hosting plans are LiteSpeed-powered, and the plugin comes pre-installed in every hosting account.
 However, if you’re using a different web host, simply navigate to the WordPress plugin directory to download the plugin.

 The LiteSpeed Cache plugin offers multiple ways to clear WordPress cache.
 From setting automatic cache purge based on specific conditions to including specific website URLs for a scheduled purge.
 Follow the instructions below for that: